apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 # cas.authn.attributeRepository.rest[0].caseInsensitive=false
 ```

-The authenticating user id is passed in form of a request parameter under `username.` The response is expected
+The authenticating user id is passed in form of a request parameter under `username`.
+The response is expected
 to be a JSON map as such:

 ```json